-Beekeeping, we discovered, has quite a learning curve.
-We would spend months adapting to our newfound hobby.
+After we became accidental beekeepers, we would spend months adapting to our newfound hobby.
 Sometimes we would be successful.
 Other times, not so much.
+Beekeeping, we discovered, has quite a learning curve.

 After we finally had our hive in the proper place, we spent quite a bit of time watching bees do what they do best.
 We placed our hive on top of cinder blocks to give the hive some ventilation and keep ants and other bugs out of the hive.
 It’s no surprise that honey is a huge attraction for ants.
 What was a surprise were the frogs that suddenly appeared looking for lunch or dinner.
 We had to install some metal screening below the hive to keep them from sitting there feasting on our returning worker bees.